npm/make-fetch-happen/README.md

 These other options are modified or augmented by make-fetch-happen:

 * headers - Default `User-Agent` set to make-fetch happen. `Connection` is set to `keep-alive` or `close` automatically depending on `opts.agent`.
-* agent
-  * If agent is null, an http or https Agent will be automatically used.
-By default, these will be `http.globalAgent` and `https.globalAgent`.
-  * If [`opts.proxy`](#opts-proxy) is provided and `opts.agent` is null, the agent will be set to an appropriate proxy-handling agent.
-  * If `opts.agent` is an object, it will be used as the request-pooling agent argument for this request.
-  * If `opts.agent` is `false`, it will be passed as-is to the underlying request library.
-This causes a new Agent to be spawned for every request.

 For more details, see [the documentation for `minipass-fetch` itself](https://github.com/npm/minipass-fetch#options).